Mansfield teen in GB beauty contest organises dog walk to help seriously ill children

-Mansfield teen in GB beauty contest finals bid to help children with sponsored dog walk
+Mansfield teen in GB beauty contest finals bid to help poorly children through sponsored dog walk

 A Mansfield teenager who is a semi-finalist in a national beauty contest is using the platform to help seriously ill children.